vision-05/logicgater/README.md

 Customisable logic gate sim, with one fundamental part: the nand gate

 Specification for data:

-Logic gates:
-    Stored in a map, name and corresponding function in data form.
-    We need function to translate between data and code, parse the map from top down and replace keywords with vectors, then convert data to code
-    We can have 1 map with code and one with definitions, although this means we might not synchronise properly

-Example
+Gates represented the easiest way - unevaluated clojure code.
+The only available functions are ones that already exist in our table, that can be read from a file, or defaults to only containing the following nand function

 (def core/nand-hidden (fn [a b] (bit-and-not a b)))

+This makes program minimal and less error prone, as clojure evaluator handles the heavy lifting.
+I will have to work out a way for the GUI to write the clojure code, and most importantly to construct wires as they are not stored

+For GUI to clojure:
+    Each input block will be treated as a parameter Output block will be return value
+    Each gate has input nodes and exit node
+    Wire connecting to input node will put everything connected from the wire into the parameter of the gate Wire connecting from output node will not need to be considered, so we evaluate whole diagram from left to right

+    We will have one function to compile a gate to clojure code.

 Input block is changeable by user
 (def core/input-block {:state 0}) ;consider making these one def, these might have to be mutable (def core/output-block {:state 0})
 Output block is attached to a gate

-{:nand #(core/nand-hidden % %)
- :not '(:nand 'a 'a)
- :and '(:not '(:nand 'a 'b))
-}

-Think about ways for usnig this immutably, although having it atomic is not a bad compromise
+Think about ways for using this immutably, although having it atomic is not a bad compromise

+The gates are stored in a map:
+{:nand [nil core/nand]
+ :not ['(fn [a] (:nand a a)) (fn [a] (core/nand a a))]}

-The gates are stored in a data map and then converted to a function, where the values are a vector The first element of the vector is a list, the second is a corresponding function As gates are created from just data, or read in, at the same time a function produces the code equivalent All we need is one function to produce a truth table when we want to evaluate the results The truth table function works on the code element of the vector, while we can read/write the data version
+The first element of the vector is an unevaluated S-expression, the second is a corresponding function As gates are created from just data, or read in, at the same time a function produces the code equivalent All we need is one function to produce a truth table when we want to evaluate the results The truth table function works on the code element of the vector, while we can read/write the data version